MarieSchweiz/draggable-fab/README.md

 # draggable-fab

-a UX demo for a single action button, developed by Marie Schweiz.
+a [UX demo for a single action button](https://marieschweiz.github.io/draggable-fab/), developed by [Marie Schweiz](http://dvsty.com).
 Try it out or enjoy a briefly description.

 Single action buttons seem to be in the wrong place for at least 50% of your users.
-Complex menu settings are offered to solve it.
-In order to deliver a better and more ergonomic FAB i like to invite developers adapting this concept to their platform.
+Complex menu settings are offered to move them.
+In order to deliver a better and more ergonomic FAB I developed a Button you can drag to preconfigured areas.

+The demo is using [Hammer.js](http://hammerjs.github.io/)for touch support and jQuery.

 ## How it works